 In order to accurately identify C. diphtheriae, a Gram stain is performed to show gram-positive, highly pleomorphic organisms with no particular arrangement.
 Special stains like Alberts's stainand Ponder's stain are used to demonstrate the metachromatic granules formed in the polar regions.
-The granules are called as polar granules, Babes Ernst Granules, Volutin, etc. An enrichment medium, such as Löffler's medium, is used to preferentially grow C. diptheriae.
-After as tellurite differential plate known agar, which allows that, use all Corynebacteria (including C. diphtheriae) to reduce tellurite to metallic tellurium.
+The granules are called as polar granules, Babes Ernst Granules, Volutin, etc. An enrichment medium, such as Löffler's medium, is used to preferentially grow C. diphtheriae.
+After that, use a differential plate known as tellurite agar, which allows all Corynebacteria(including C. diphtheriae) to reduce tellurite to metallic tellurium.
 The tellurite reduction iscolormetrically indicated by brown colonies for most Cornyebacteria species or by a black halo around the C. diphtheriae colonies.